joaorito/php_RenameKeys/README.md

 # PHP RenameKeys

-This PHP function could be used to automatic rename keys from a object ou a array (single or multidimensional).
+This PHP function could be used to automatic rename keys from a object or a array (single or multidimensional).

 Example: Single Arrays